QuTech-Delft/OpenQL/docs/dev_build.rst

 - [Optional] XDot (to visualize generated graphs in dot format)
 - [Optional] GLPK (if you want initial placement support)
 - [Optional] make (required for documentation generation; other CMake backends can be used for everything else)
+- [Optional, MacOS only] XQuartz (only if you want to use the visualizer)

 .. note::
    The connection between Sphinx' and SWIG's autodoc functionalities is very iffy, but aside from tracking everything